hdShang/arxiv-daily/docs/cs-CL/2025-06-20/papers/250621609v1-from-thinking-to-output-chain-of-thought-and-text-generation-charact.md

 ---
 layout: default
-title: From Thinking to Output: Chain-of-Thought and Text Generation Characteristics in Reasoning Language Models
+title: "From Thinking to Output: Chain-of-Thought and Text Generation Characteristics in Reasoning Language Models"
 ---

 # From Thinking to Output: Chain-of-Thought and Text Generation Characteristics in Reasoning Language Models